uriel/knit/README.md

 form of output.
 Getting rid of the nested groupings like this makes processing considerably easier.

-After a call to `Unroll`, there should be no Number or Group nodes left in the pattern.
-Only basic Stitch nodes.
+After a call to `Pattern.Unroll`, there should be no Number or Group nodes left in the pattern.
+Only basic Stitch nodes and optionally some Reference nodes if `Pattern.Expand` was not yet called.

 ### Usage